hitman249/wine-launcher/README.md

 <summary><b>Game Settings</b></summary>
 <br>

-* All games must be installed in the default folder, which is set in the prefix default settings for 'Games'.
+* All games must be installed in the default folder, which is set in the prefix default settings for `Games`.
 * In the games themselves, you can specify the design of the **icon** and **background**.
 * In the game settings, the path is relative to the 'Games' folder.
 Be careful!
-  Example, if the path to the executable file is 'C:/Games/The super game/bin/game.exe, then you need to write in the game settings
+  Example, if the path to the executable file is `C:/Games/The super game/bin/game.exe`, then you need to write in the game settings
-    - In the **Path to folder** field: 'The super game/bin'
+    - In the **Path to folder** field: `The super game/bin`
-    - In the **File name** box: 'game.exe'
+    - In the **File name** box: `game.exe`

 ![Main](games.gif)